If You Asked for a Picture: Background and composition

 The album is named for a line from the Mary Oliver poem, "Dogfish".
 In an interview with Rolling Stone at 2024's Lollapalooza, Blondshell referred to the album as "more grown up" and "full" citing her growth as an individual compared to her debut.

 Release

 The album was released on May 2, 2025.
 The album is available via streaming services, with physical releases available on CD and vinyl.
 Teitelbaum announced a deluxe edition of the album set to release on November 14, 2025, titled Another Picture, with a remix of "Arms" featuring Gigi Perez on October 8, 2025.

-Reception
+Critical reception

 Paper Magazine described the album as "a vulnerable, often funny, always honest record delivered in melodic, pop-leaning indie rock."